gnithin/Notes/Notes/Regex/RegexNotes.md

 - [regular-expressions.info](http://www.regular-expressions.info/) - It's a really good resource which describes probably everything that's got to do with regexes across different languages.
 - [rexegg](http://www.rexegg.com/) - Another good resource.
 - [Regex Crossword](https://regexcrossword.com/) - This is a game.
 Not really a resource but a great way to flex those regex muscles
-- I haven't read any books, generally because I am cheap and I find technical books containing a lot of information to the point that my brain starts overheating :p.
-But one book that always kept coming up during anything I read about regexes was this - [Mastering Regular Expressions,](http://shop.oreilly.com/product/9780596528126.do) by Jeffrey E.F.
+- I haven't read any books, generally because I am cheap and I find technical books containing such a lot of information, to a point that my head starts hurting :p.
+But one book that always kept coming up during anything I read about regexes was this - [Mastering Regular Expressions](http://shop.oreilly.com/product/9780596528126.do) by Jeffrey E.F.
 Friedl.
 Hopefully someday I'll read it :)

+Questions?
+Comments?

+Corrections?
+Please raise a PR :)